Casassarnau/ConfinAppCommerce/README.md

 - Search less ocupied local shops nearby 	:mag:
 - Automatic control of purchase expired, pending or accepted 🔄
 - Personal shopper validates purchase with QR 📱
+- Saves purchases in order to make a possible offer to the client :purse:

 ## Setup